neblung/hello-world/README.md

 - [x] create first repository
 - [x] do some experiments with the `README.md`
 - [x] clone and push from remote
+- [ ] push without the need to give credentials